Estimated reading time: 10 minutes

 Honestly, it felt ridiculous, and it left me feeling somewhat like a sell-out because it was just too easy.
 I kept thinking all the while, “It’s too simple.
 If I only aim for three, how can I NOT hit my goals!?”

 And then it hit me!
-(Admittedly, I can be a little late to the dance sometimes, but there it was.)
+(Admittedly, I can be a little slow on the uptick sometimes, but there it was.)
 THE WHOLE POINT WAS TO HIT MY GOALS!
-With three goals, I could do it!
+And, with just three goals, I could do it!

 4. Resist the Urge to Set More Financial Goals

-It sounds crazy, right?
+It sounds shocking, right?
 Achieve your financial goals by only setting three?
 I mean, why not take on a few extra?

 Soon followed all the self-talk, “Well, if I can do three goals, let’s just make it five.”
 There I was once again, off to the races.